prototypefund/reproducible-website/_events/berlin2016/reprotest.md

 permalink: /events/berlin2016/reprotest/
 ---

-Platforms in the group: Debian, FreeBSD, Window River (RPM), Ubuntu/Mint
+Platforms present in the group: Debian, FreeBSD, Window River (RPM), Ubuntu/Mint

-reporotest was a project that Lunar proposed, and was started as a GSoC project in Summer 2017.
+[reprotest](https://tracker.debian.org/reprotest) was a project that Lunar proposed, and was started as a GSoC project in Summer 2017.
 It builds a package in different kinds of environment to check if it's reproducible.